chhayar92/Memory-Game-App/README.md

 **Features**

   1. Enter player name before starting the game.
+Maximum character limit for this field is set to 30 characters.
   2. Select board size: 2x2, 4x4, 4x5, or 6x6.
 By default 2x2 size is selected.
   3. Responsive game board.
   4. Timer displayed during the game.